morteza-shoushtari/Morteza-Website/content/home/experience.md

   date_end = "2017-08-01"
   description = """ Responsibilities include:

-  * Maintained communication networks, monitor network performance, and resolved any technical issues
+  * Managed communication networks, monitored network performance, and resolved any technical issues that arose.
-  * Provided 24*7 level one support over 850 clients
+  * Provided first-level support to more than 250 employees.
-  * Installed and configured network devices including routers, switches, wireless AP's, camera's, and video conferences
+  * Performed installations and configurations of various network devices such as switches, wireless access points, cameras, and video conferencing systems.
   """

 [[experience]]